-Appendix - Significant Voting Examples
+Appendix - Significant Voting Example

-In the table below are some significant vote examples provided by the Fund's managers.
+In the table below is an example of a significant vote as provided by the Fund's material equity manager.
 We consider a significant vote to be one which the manager considers significant.
 Managers use a wide variety of criteria to determine what they consider a significant vote, some of which are outlined in the examples below: